 How Is the Sample Taken?

 Your doctor will use a procedure called a spinal tap or lumbar puncture.
-She'll take a sample of cerebrospinal fluid with a long, thin needle.
+They'll take a sample of cerebrospinal fluid with a long, thin needle.
 You'll get a local anesthetic to numb the skin in the area, and the needle will go in between two of your vertebrae, the bones that surround your spinal cord and make up your spine.
-She'll take a tablespoon or two of the fluid for testing.
+They'll take a tablespoon or two of the fluid for testing.

 It usually takes about 45 minutes.
 You'll rest for a while afterward and may be told not to do anything strenuous for about a day.
 You may have a headache afterward, but tell your doctor if it lasts more than a few hours.